AlibabaCloudDocs/eip/intl.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a secondary ENI/Set the Multi-EIP to ENI mode.md

 # Set the Multi-EIP to ENI mode {#task_268616 .task}

 This topic describes how to set the Multi-EIP to ENI mode.
-When you associate an Elastic IP Address \(EIP\) with a secondary Elastic Network Interface \(ENI\), you can select the **Multi-EIP to ENI Mode**.
+When you associate multiple Elastic IP Addresses \(EIPs\) with a secondary Elastic Network Interface \(ENI\), you can select the **Multi-EIP to ENI Mode**.
 In this mode, the private and public IP addresses of the ENI are available at the same time.
-You can see the EIP in the network interface information of the operating system.
+You can see the EIPs in the network interface information of the operating system.

 -   A secondary ENI is created.
 For more information, see [Create an ENI](../../../../reseller.en-US/Network/Elastic Network Interfaces/Create an ENI.md#).
 -   The secondary ENI is not associated with any EIP in the NAT or cut-through mode.